 Hairy Bikers Balmoral Chicken Recipe

-• Use good quality whisky: The whisky is the star of the sauce, so use a good quality one that you would enjoy drinking.
-It adds a deep, smoky flavor that cheap whiskies can’t replicate.
+• Use a good whisky: The whisky is the star of the sauce, so pick one you would drink.
+A decent single malt or blended Scotch gives a deep, smoky finish that cheaper bottles cannot match.

-• Refrigerate: Store leftover chicken and sauce separately in airtight containers in the refrigerator for up to 2 days.
-The chicken can be reheated gently in the microwave or a low-temperature oven.
-The sauce can be rewarmed on the stovetop.
+Store leftover chicken and sauce separately in airtight containers in the fridge for up to 2 days.
+Reheat the chicken gently in a low oven and warm the sauce on the hob.

 • Serving Size: 1 serving